 The town offers dramatic views in the region and its stretch of coastline is known as Coast of the Gods.
 The historic center of the town is located on top of the cliffs, looking over to the sea.
-There are several resorts and even many camp sites in Tropea which attracts quite a lot of tourists from Italy as well as from Germany.
+There are several resorts and even many camp sites in Tropea that host many tourists from Italy as well as from Germany.

 Attractions in Tropea

-Tropea is a seaside resort, so there aren't many places to visit in the town except for the beaches.
-The sight seeing attractions mainly include the many beaches and the older section of the town that are lined with ancient houses and villas, quite a lot of them are old and crumbling.
-The many pedestrian streets which are lined with outdoor cafes and gelatarias are one of the main pastimes for the locals as well as the tourists that visit Tropea.
+Tropea is a seaside resort, so there aren't many places to visit in town except for the beaches.
+The sight seeing attractions mainly include the many beaches and the older section of the town that are lined with ancient houses and villas, many of which are old and crumbling.
+The many pedestrian streets, lined with outdoor cafes and gelatarias, are one of the main pastimes for the locals as well as the tourists that visit Tropea.